Fraud Blocker

 How far would you like to travel?

-Despite the size of the country, the roads might be a little bit tricky especially if you’re traveling during the rainy season.
-Choose your destination wisely otherwise, you’re going to spend half a day in a car.
-Yes, there are incredible landscapes and small towns where you can stop and relax your body but either way, you have to get to your camping site before nightfall!
+Despite the size of the country, the roads might be a little bit tricky, especially if you’re traveling during the rainy season.
+Choose your destination wisely; otherwise, you’re going to spend half a day in a car.
+Yes, there are incredible landscapes and small towns where you can stop and relax your body, but either way, you have to get to your camping site before nightfall!

 What are you looking for?

 Quiet time with your camping group?
 Getting to know other campers?
 Learn more about the local community.
-Depending on your preferences and planned activities you can choose from different campsites.
+Depending on your preferences and planned activities, you can choose from different campsites.

 What type of camping works for you and your group?

-If you’re camping abroad the chances that you took your tent and sleeping bag with you are very small.
-So maybe a tent type is out of the discussion but luckily for you there’s glamping, and cabin style also.
+If you’re camping abroad, the chances that you took your tent and sleeping bag with you are very small.
+So maybe a tent type is out of the discussion, but luckily for you, there’s glamping, and cabin style also.

 Weather

 This is very important to choose your camping destination.
 Maybe you don’t want to experience the cold wind from the Andes, or you don’t like the humidity of the rainforest.
-That’s on you but one thing sure is that wherever you choose to go camping you’re going to have an incredible time.
+That’s on you, but one thing is sure that wherever you choose to go camping, you’re going to have an incredible time.

-Leave your camping site better than you found it
+Leave your camping site better than you found it.

 Always try to minimize the impact of your visit.
-Remember that animals, insects, and maybe people live there or use its resources so try to be considerate to others.
+Remember that animals, insects, and maybe people live there or use its resources, so try to be considerate to others.

 Tent placement

 • Level of the floor.
-You don’t want to place your camping on a hill.
+You don’t want to place your campsite on a hill.
 Otherwise, you’re going to slide right out of your bed or have blood rushing to your head.
 If you don’t find a flat spot, then try to find the smallest hill and place your head up it.

 • Maybe with some shelter.
 Trees or rocks might be good protection against the wind and provide some shade.
-But, make sure no dead branches are hanging over your tent.
+But make sure no dead branches are hanging over your tent.

 Camping styles